John E Yates1825 - 1864 (38 years)

-Name John E. Yates Born 26 Dec 1825 Crawford, Indiana Gender Male Census 1850 Crawford, Indiana Census 1860 Crawford, Indiana Died 14 Jul 1864 Cobb, Georgia Buried Marietta Georgia National Cemetery, Cobb, Georgia Person ID I6 Yatesville History & Genealogy Last Modified 28 Aug 2021
+Name John E Yates Birth 26 Dec 1825 Crawford, Indiana Gender Male Census 1850 Crawford, Indiana Census 1860 Crawford, Indiana Death 14 Jul 1864 Cobb, Georgia Burial Marietta Georgia National Cemetery, Cobb, Georgia Person ID I6 Yatesville History & Genealogy Last Modified 28 Jul 2022

 - June 8, 1866 Certified Copy of their Marriage License.